Golden handshake approved for employees of Malam Jabba resort

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Chief Secretary Muhammad Azam Khan on Thursday approved golden handshake for the employees of Malam Jabba Resort Limited in Swat valley.
+PESHAWAR: Chief Secretary Khyber Pakhtunkhwa, Muhammad Azam Khan has approved golden handshake for the employees of Malam Jabba Resort Limited in Swat valley.

 The approval was accorded at a meeting held with chief secretary in the chair.

-Secretary Sports, Tourism, Archaeology, Museum, Culture and Youth Affairs Department Muhammad Tariq, Deputy Secretary Tauseef Khalid, Secretary Finance Shakil Qadir, Commissioner Malakand Division Zaheerul Islam, Additional Secretary IPCDW Islamabad, Additional Secretary P&D Shah Mahmood, Tourism Corporation Khyber Pakhtunkhwa (TCKP) Managing Director Mushtaq Ahmad Khan, General Manager (Admin & Properties) Sajjad Hameed and other officials attended the meeting.
+Secretary Sports, Tourism, Archaeology, Museum, Culture and Youth Affairs Department, Muhammad Tariq, Deputy Secretary Tauseef Khalid, Secretary Finance Shakil Qadir, and other officials attended the meeting.

-The meeting said that the powers of its Board of Directors (BoD) were transferred to chief secretary from the Ministry of Tourism, Government of Pakistan, therefore, the provincial government dissolved its BoD.
+The meeting said that the powers of its Board of Directors (BoD) transferred to chief secretary from the Ministry of Tourism, Government of Pakistan., therefore, the provincial government dissolved its BoD.

 The meeting decided to give golden handshake to the nine employees after giving Malam Jabba resort on lease for 33 years.

-PESHAWAR: Chief Secretary Muhammad Azam Khan on Thursday approved golden handshake for the employees of Malam Jabba Resort Limited in Swat valley.
+PESHAWAR: Chief Secretary Khyber Pakhtunkhwa, Muhammad Azam Khan has approved golden handshake for the employees of Malam Jabba Resort Limited in Swat valley.

 The approval was accorded at a meeting held with chief secretary in the chair.

-Secretary Sports, Tourism, Archaeology, Museum, Culture and Youth Affairs Department Muhammad Tariq, Deputy Secretary Tauseef Khalid, Secretary Finance Shakil Qadir, Commissioner Malakand Division Zaheerul Islam, Additional Secretary IPCDW Islamabad, Additional Secretary P&D Shah Mahmood, Tourism Corporation Khyber Pakhtunkhwa (TCKP) Managing Director Mushtaq Ahmad Khan, General Manager (Admin & Properties) Sajjad Hameed and other officials attended the meeting.
+Secretary Sports, Tourism, Archaeology, Museum, Culture and Youth Affairs Department, Muhammad Tariq, Deputy Secretary Tauseef Khalid, Secretary Finance Shakil Qadir, and other officials attended the meeting.

-The meeting said that the powers of its Board of Directors (BoD) were transferred to chief secretary from the Ministry of Tourism, Government of Pakistan, therefore, the provincial government dissolved its BoD.
+The meeting said that the powers of its Board of Directors (BoD) transferred to chief secretary from the Ministry of Tourism, Government of Pakistan., therefore, the provincial government dissolved its BoD.

 The meeting decided to give golden handshake to the nine employees after giving Malam Jabba resort on lease for 33 years.